pywbem/pywbemtools/docs/pywbemclispecialfeatures.rst

 ----------------------------------------------

 The pywbem API includes different WBEM operations (ex.
-EnumerateInstances and EnumerateInstanceNames).
+EnumerateInstances and EnumerateInstanceNames) to request CIM objects or just their names.
 To simplify the overall CLI syntax pywbemcli combines these into a single subcommand (i.e. enumerate, references, associators) and includes an option (``-o,`` or ``--names-only``) that determines whether the instance names or instances are retrieved from the WBEM Server.

 Thus, for example an `instance enumerate` with and without the ``-o`` option::

-    $ pywbemcli -m tests/unit/simple_mock_model.mof instance enumerate CIM_Foo
+    $ pywbemcli --mock-server tests/unit/simple_mock_model.mof instance enumerate CIM_Foo
     instance of CIM_Foo {
        InstanceID = "CIM_Foo1";
        IntegerProp = 1;